Exploring EIC Grants for your UK SME? Start here.

 Applications for European Innovation Council funding are made via the EU Funding and Tenders Portal.

-The exact application process and deadline differ between the three programmes.
+The exact application process and deadline differ between the four programmes.
 You can find more information via the programme-specific pages linked below, but here’s a brief summary.

 Pathfinder